utshab-roy/myDocs/docs/projects/utshabimagemanipulator.md

 ## Todos

- - More instagram effect need tobe added
+ - More instagram effect need to be added
  - Improve the resize method without losing the image quality

 License